Photography

 Edgar Degas, Woman Putting on a Stocking, 1895-1910, The Metropolitan Museum of Art, New York, NY, USA.

-This photograph of a woman putting on stockings shares a specific theme so typical of Degas.
-The artist, a bachelor, showed a strong curiosity in the private, everyday rituals that women perform – bathing, dressing, and ironing.
-Yet he would have had few opportunities to candidly observe a woman in this position.
-Scholars are not certain whether Degas posed an artist’s model in his studio or actually took his camera to a brothel.
+This photograph of a woman putting on stockings reflects a theme very typical of Degas, who, as a bachelor, was curious about the private, everyday rituals that women perform: bathing, dressing, and ironing.
+Yet he would have had a few opportunities to observe a woman in these candid situations.
+Scholars are unsure whether Degas used an art model in his studio or took his camera to a brothel.

 Louise Halévy Reclining